irosyadi/digitalgarden/src/site/notes/writing/about-zettelkasten.md

 - Going down a wikipedia-style rabbit hole of my own notes is cool, like I'm exploring my own brain.
 Sometimes I completely forget how something works, and when I look up the note I took I just have to read a few of my own words to immediately remember it all.
 - I will say though that progress actually feels pretty slow compared to my usual strategy of just reading through books and articles once or twice, and then web searching whenever I forget something.
 - As far as I can tell, both in studies and in personal experience, the fiddly details of your note-taking schemes don't matter.
 The only thing that matters is attempting to integrate the information into a cohesive whole, which takes intentional thought.
 - With linear notes, there's a failure mode where links that should be made aren't; you can even walk around believing outright contradictions without noticing.
 But with a web, there's an equally bad failure mode where your knowledge gets diffuse and unstructured (instead of "X causes Y if Z", you get "X, Y, and Z are related.
-But... was Z the thing that caused X?
+But… was Z the thing that caused X?
 Wait, but then what was Y for?").
 - Both of these reflect a failure to aggregate and chunk the information into hard tools, but no productivity system can magically fix that; it always takes time.
 - This looks interesting, but one potential problem with this method is that you start treating the number of notes or the size of the graph as a success metric.
 The author even notes how it is 'pleasing' to see their note graph grow in size.
 This could be a perverse incentive.
 - I think your proposed system captures the important part of the knowledge intake, ie two levels of abstraction (writing a source note, and then connecting the new knowledge from source note to (or just dumping it in) some existing node.)